As if there is something called compiler theory. I have been able to

 restrictions or limitations.
 Jane uses common Ground 3000 (cg3) data

-structure for all information which allow information to be stored,
+structure for all information which allows information to be stored,

 transported, and accessed without the need to reformat the data.

-The language must be transparent, this is, at all times the
+The language must be transparent, this is, the programmer must know

-programmer must know what the words mean and what the compiler will do
+what the words mean and what the compiler will do without documentation.

-without documentation.
-I try not to use "computer" terms because I don't
+I try not to use "computer" terms because I don't know what they mean,

 Every program and every compiler ever written, a programmer "decides"

-that, that is "old" and "this" is new.
-That this is "neat" or
+that "this" is old and "this" is new.
+That this is "neat" or this is

 "cool".
-That I must force "my" conventions onto everyone.
+That I must force "my" conventions onto everyone, "I" will not

 of the language should be for the human.
 That every basic logic should